Shawesome4u/Shawesomes_Divine_Armaments/README.md

 - [Meldurson](https://valheim.thunderstore.io/package/Meldurson/AllTameableTamingOverhaul/) for the Outrageous amount of patience and invaluable time you invested in teaching me how to write the code and so much more!
 It is no exaggeration to say this Mod would not exisit without you!!
 Truly Grateful Great Sir!!!!
 - [Dhakhar](https://www.youtube.com/@dhakhar) for first Teaching me the basics of advanced Valheim building and not only using your awesome skills to create a video for this mod but you also provided Tier 1 Help with textures!!
 So sick!!
 - [Tenshi-Quinn](www.youtube.com/@Tenshi-Quinn) For voicing the emperor and being an awesome human being!
 What a Legend!
 Much work to be done with his skills!
+- [Rusty](https://thunderstore.io/c/valheim/p/RustyMods/) for help with making things work properly like the Asgardian potion and base!
+Thank you Great Sir!
 - [Valheim Developers] for creating all the original assets for us to mess with :] Long Live Valheim!!!!
 - [Cheb Gonaz](https://valheim.thunderstore.io/package/ChebGonaz/BladeOfShawesome/) for accepting my commission for the Blade of Shawesome/Olympus - I look at this for motivation - Glad i could help with your Mythical Weapon mod, if only a little! :D